-- Each residence with at least one gas furnace, adjoined garage or fireplace needs to have a carbon monoxide alarm.
-It’s necessary to have an alarm on each level of your house, on top of the basement and garage.
+- Each house with at least one natural gas furnace, adjoined garage or fireplace needs to have a carbon monoxide alarm.
+It’s necessary to have an alarm on each level of your residence, on top of the basement and garage.
 You also need to install one inside or outside of every bedroom.
-Don’t use a carbon monoxide alarm in your residence?
+Aren’t using a carbon monoxide system in your house?

-Call TML Service Experts at 208-488-4892 to purchase one.
-Ask our pros about our affordable Wi-Fi carbon monoxide alarms.
+Call TML Service Experts at 208-488-4892 to get one.
+Ask our technicians about our affordable Wi-Fi carbon monoxide alarms.

-- If you presently have a carbon monoxide detector, frequently check or put in new batteries.
-You should test batteries every season, and replace the detector every three to five years.
+- If you currently have a carbon monoxide detector, frequently check or replace the batteries.
+You should test batteries every 90 days, and replace the detector every three to five years.

-- If your carbon monoxide sensor alerts you to danger, get out of your home immediately and call 911.
+- If your carbon monoxide sensor sounds, get out of your home immediately and dial 911.

 Protect Your Family with Support from TML Service Experts

-Carbon monoxide doesn’t have to be terrifying, and with the right precautions your family can be safe from the toxic gas.
+Carbon monoxide doesn’t have to be terrifying, and with the proper steps your family can be safe from the toxic gas.
 Take the precautions and call TML Service Experts at 208-488-4892 to learn more.